MorrisMusyoka/pdfconverter/README.md

 # pdfconverter
-This is a Django project which converts pdf to word
+This is a python Django project which converts pdf to word